Get Tech Tips

 Infrared vs. Heated Diode Leak Detectors

 The heated diode is the standard for sensitivity and the ability to pinpoint a leak.
-Some common heated diode leak detectors are the H10G, the Testo 316-3 shown above and the Tif ZX.
+Some common heated diode leak detectors are the H10G, the Testo 316-3 shown above, and the Tif ZX.

 - You can move to the spot of the leak and hover over that point to detect very small leaks.
-This allows you pinpoint the leak.
+This allows you to pinpoint the leak.

-- Tremendous sensitivity on many models
+- There is tremendous sensitivity on many models.

 - Many techs feel they are more accurate because the motion is more intuitive.
-Place the probe over the leak and the detector goes off.
+Place the probe over the leak, and the detector goes off.

-- The sensor is prone to fouling from moisture and oil
+- The sensor is prone to fouling from moisture and oil.

-- The sensors need to be replaced fairly often (usually at about 100 hours of operation)
+- The sensors need to be replaced fairly often (usually at about 100 hours of operation).

-- The Sensor needs to be allowed to heat up before use
+- The sensor needs to be allowed to heat up before use.

 Infrared leak detectors are increasing in popularity over recent years.
-An infrared leak detector draws the sample across an optical sensor that analyses how much IR radiation the sample has absorbed.
+An infrared leak detector draws the sample across an optical sensor that analyzes how much IR radiation the sample has absorbed.
 Some common types are the Fieldpiece SLR8 and the Bacharach TruPointe.

-- They are less susceptible to false positives from other gasses and maintain full accuracy for a greater range of refrigerants
+- They are less susceptible to false positives from other gasses and maintain full accuracy for a greater range of refrigerants.

-- Very good sensitivity, though not generally as sensitive as the most sensitive heated diode models
+- Very good sensitivity, though not generally as sensitive as the most sensitive heated diode models.

 - It can be more difficult to get a sense of the size of the leak because they are constantly recalibrating (in my experience).